Used car prices: Leveraging the trend for affordable car financing

 Katrin Straub

-The prices for used cars have stabilised following the record years, while a turning point is emerging in the loan interest rates.
-This market situation offers savvy buyers a window of opportunity to secure particularly favourable car financing and save hundreds of euros.
+Used-car prices have stabilised after the record years, while loan interest rates are showing signs of a turnaround.
+This market situation opens a window of opportunity for savvy buyers to secure particularly favourable car finance and save hundreds of euros.

 The topic in brief and concise terms